John Nemechek: Death

-On March 16, 1997, Nemechek was running a Truck Series race at Homestead-Miami Speedway when with 14 laps to go, he lost control and struck the first-turn wall, driver's side first, and hit his head on the wall, suffering head injuries.
-He was extracted and transported to hospital, where he died on March 21, 1997.
-At the time of his death, a company had agreed to fully sponsor his truck team beginning at the next race.
-It was meant to be a surprise for him at the end of the race.
+On March 16, 1997, Nemechek was running a Truck Series race at Homestead-Miami Speedway when with 23 laps to go, he lost control and struck the first-turn wall, driver's side first, and hit his head on the wall, suffering head injuries.
+He was extracted and transported to a hospital, where he died on March 21, 1997.

 Legacy

 Following the incident, Homestead was reconfigured into a true oval with a six-degree banking to reduce the possibility of the type of crash that killed Nemechek.
-His brother Joe was able to pay tribute to his brother by winning a Busch Series race that November at the now-reconfigured circuit; he later named his son John Hunter after his late brother.
+His brother Joe won a Busch Series race that November at the reconfigured circuit; he later named his son John Hunter after his late brother.

 In 1999, when Joe won his first Cup Race at New Hampshire, he paid tribute to John over the radio while he took the checkered flag:

 “This is for my brother John.
 I love you.”

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)